jamulussoftware/jamuluswebsite/wiki/en/en-Installation-for-Windows.md

 # Installation for Windows
 Make sure you read the [Getting Started](Getting-Started) page.
 1. **Download and install an ASIO Driver**.
 It is recommended to use a sound card/interface with a native ASIO driver.
-If you don't have one, install [this free ASIO driver (ASIO4All)](http://www.asio4all.org){: target="_blank" rel="noopener noreferrer"} before installing Jamulus.
+If you don't have one (especially internal sound cards), install [this free ASIO driver (ASIO4All)](http://www.asio4all.org){: target="_blank" rel="noopener noreferrer"} before installing Jamulus.
 1. **Download and install Jamulus** from the [Jamulus project page](https://sourceforge.net/projects/llcon/files/latest/download){: target="_blank" rel="noopener noreferrer"}.
 If you get a warning notice, click on "More info" and "Run anyway" to install Jamulus.
 1. **Setup your sound card**.
 When you're done, you need to setup your audio hardware.
 Have a look at how to setup ASIO4All if you you're using that (scroll down), and afterwards at [Hardware Setup](Hardware-Setup).